Amitie10g/sm64-port-docker/README.md

 Currently, only [Windows Server Core](https://hub.docker.com/_/microsoft-windows-servercore) is suported, as any MSYS executable is unable to run under [Nano Server](https://hub.docker.com/_/microsoft-windows-nanoserver).

 ## Caveats
-The Windows-based Image is HUUUUUUGE due the use of Windows Server Core base image and then MinGW toolchain used.
+Due the Windows Server Core base image, this image is HUUUUUGE.
+I'm researching how to use Nano Server instead.

 ## Licensing
 * The **Dockerfile** has been released into the **public domain** (the Unlicense)